zwettemaan/CEPSparker/ReadMe.md

 icon.
 You will now be presented with a table where you can configure some important values.

 If you're only trying things out, you can leave all options unchanged and click 'Generate' immediately.
+The default sample will target InDesign.

-If you're getting ready to build a 'real' CEP panel, you do need to change the dummy default values into 'real' values.
+If you're getting ready to build a 'real' CEP panel, you will need to change the dummy default values into 'real' values.
 Check the cookbook further down, where I'll discuss all the options in detail.

-One important value to pay attention to is the port number.
-This port number is used for debugging.
+Two important values to pay attention to are the port number and the target app.

+The default target is InDesign; you need to pick another target app from the popup menu if you want to use another Creative Cloud app.

+The port number is used for debugging.

-You might have multiple CEP panels installed, and in order to debug all of them, each needs a unique network port number.
+You might have multiple CEP panels installed, and in order to debug all of them, each panel needs to be assigned a unique network port number.

-The default presented is 8888.
-If you are dealing with multiple panels, make sure to give each panel a different port number.
+The default port number presented is 8888.
+If you are dealing with multiple panels, make sure to use a different port number (e.g. 8889, 8890, 8891...) for each panel.

 ### Install the extension